paypal/squbs/docs/orchestration_dsl.md

 ###Asynchronous Orchestration Functions

-Orchestration functions are the functions that the orchestrator calls to execute single orchestration tasks, such as making a service or database call.
+Orchestration functions are the functions called by the orchestration flow to execute single orchestration tasks, such as making a service or database call.
 An orchestration function must comply to the following guideline:

 1. It must take non Future arguments as input.
 Based on current limitations in the language, the number of arguments can be up to 22.
-But if you have a function with 22 arguments, there is likely something wrong with the way you design it.
+Note: If you have a function with 22 arguments, there is likely something wrong with the way the function is designed.
 2. It may be [curried](http://docs.scala-lang.org/tutorials/tour/currying.html) to separate direct input from piped (future) input.
 The piped input must be the last set of arguments in a curried function.
 3. It must cause asynchronous execution.
 The asynchronous execution is generally achieved by sending a message to be processed by a different actor.
 4. It must return an OFuture (orchestration future).